- contact information (such as name, phone and fax number, email address and mailing and service address);

 - information related to your transactions with us, such as your payment history;

-- other personal information in content you submit to us, such as information you provide to us when you create or modify your online account, contact us through emails or our Online Services, respond to surveys, use our forums, and complete any registration or self-service transaction forms.
+- other personal information in content you submit to us, such as information you provide to us when you create or modify your online account, contact us through emails or our Digital Services, respond to surveys, use our forums, and complete any registration, including those related to receiving communications on select advocacy topics, or self-service transaction forms.

-We also may collect other information about you through our Online Services in ways for which we provide specific notice or otherwise with your consent.
+We also may collect other information about you through our Digital Services in ways for which we provide specific notice or otherwise with your consent.

 Automated Collection of Data